MicroWebStacks/astro-big-doc/README.md

 - astro components (.astro) html css js
 - article page full content as html ready for browser search
 - Left Menu pages Tree Navigation
-- Right Menu Table of Content
+- Right Menu Table of Content with ScrollSpy
 - Menus consist of Trees with unlimited depth and recursively expandable sections
 - Menus can be opened, collapsed and width adjusted by the user
 - Menus are built by astro and seen as readable html hierarchy by the client